md-amirozzaman-niaz/js-technique-and-mastery/README.md

 console.log(composedFunction('hello')) // output 'olleh'

 ```
+### Lazy Evalution or Lazy Loading
+Lazy evaluation is a strategy where an expression is not evaluated until its value is actually needed.
+In JavaScript, this can be achieved using higher-order functions or by using generator functions.
+This technique can help improve performance and optimize memory usage in scenarios where computations are resource-intensive or when dealing with potentially infinite data sets.
 ### Pipeline in Javascript
+In JavaScript, a pipeline is a sequence of functions where the output of one function becomes the input of the next.
+It's a common pattern used for data transformation and processing, allowing you to compose complex operations by chaining together simpler functions.
 ### Task queue, Micro Task queue, Macro task queue

 ### ProtoType in javascript